Correlation Between Vanguard Value and Vulcan Value

 Strong

-Over the last 90 days Vanguard Value Index has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Vanguard Value Index are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
 In spite of fairly stable basic indicators, Vanguard Value is not utilizing all of its potentials.
 The current stock price fuss, may contribute to near-short-term losses for the sophisticated investors.

 Vulcan Value Partners